4 Dr Alison Powell

 Education

-Dr Powell has a Bachelor’s degree in Canadian Literature, training in Science and Technology Studies and critical theory, and many years of field experience working with technical cultures.
+Dr Powell has a Bachelor’s degree in Canadian Literature, extensive training in Science and Technology Studies and critical theory, and many years of field experience working with technical cultures as well as producing creative and collaborative research work.
 Her PhD (2008) is from Concordia University’s Communication Studies Programme.
-She integrates these different perspectives to investigate the social significance of how we build communication technologies, and to develop creative and policy-relevant responses.
+She integrates multiple perspectives to investigate the social significance of how we build communication technologies, and to develop creative and policy-relevant responses.

 Research